Hades weapons guide: best weapons, Aspects, and Daedalus upgrades

 Coronacht (Bow)

 Coronacht is probably the weapon I’ve had most success with in Hades.
-Its special (firing a spray of arrows in a cone) is utter crap and you should never bother to upgrade it; but once you get used to dash-striking and releasing your arrow at the right moment for a power-shot, you’ll quickly realise just how insanely strong this bow can be.
+Once you get used to dash-striking and releasing your arrow at the right moment for a power-shot, you’ll quickly realise just how insanely strong this bow can be.
 And bear in mind that dash-striking lowers the charge-up time before your power-shot, so you should dash-strike as much as possible with Coronacht.

+I should note that when I first wrote this guide I was under the impression that Coronacht’s special, the arrow spray, was worthless; but after a couple of comments from readers, I explored this ability further, and found that it can indeed be extremely powerful as a close-range shotgun blast – or even better, a long-range damage-dealer once you unlock the Aspect of Chiron.
+So thanks for the correction, readers!

 Coronacht Aspects: